Queen and Obama help boost Irish tourism

-DUBLIN Numbers of tourists visiting Ireland rose more than 15 percent in the second quarter from a year ago, data showed, as high-profile visits by the Queen and U.S. President Barack Obama helped paint the country in a positive light.
+DUBLIN Numbers of tourists visiting Ireland rose more than 15 percent in the second quarter from a year ago, data showed, as high-profile visits by Britain's Queen Elizabeth and U.S. President Barack Obama helped paint the country in a positive light.

-Ireland's popularity as a holiday destination has dropped in recent years as price increases driven by a property boom put off cost-conscious travellers.
+Ireland's popularity as a holiday destination has dropped in recent years as price increases driven by a property boom put off cost-conscious travelers.

 A subsequent financial crash also put the country in the headlines for all the wrong reasons in 2009 and 2010.